microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-06.md

 - Create a team for your app
 - Embed the app

-### Bonus step: enhance approval communication to a Manager channel
+**Bonus step:** Enhance approval communication to a Manager channel

 ## Success Criteria